 In spite of almost universal condemnation of organ trafficking in medical literature, there are healthcare professionals, specifically of course transplant surgeons, across the world who are prepared to engage in it and many more prepared to turn a blind eye to it.
 The present author has heard of cases in the UK where doctors have suspected that their patient has been transplanted with a trafficked organ but have preferred to not follow up on their suspicions.
-Many medical staff will be totally unaware of the existence of organ trafficking in their country or of what to look for and ask about, to detect it.
+Many medical staff will be totally unaware of the existence of organ trafficking in their country, or of what to look for and ask about in order to detect it.

-There are a few organizations specifically seeking to educate healthcare professionals about human trafficking (including organ trafficking) such as Relentless in the US and Vita Network in the UK; a few articles on clinical indicators of patients who may have had trafficked organs removed or transplanted are now available (De Jong and Ambagtsheer 2016).
+There are a few organisations specifically seeking to educate healthcare professionals about human trafficking (including organ trafficking) such as Relentless in the US and Vita Network in the UK; a few articles on clinical indicators of patients who may have had trafficked organs removed or transplanted are also now available (De Jong and Ambagtsheer, 2016).

-Medical staff as a whole and doctors especially, have the lives of other people in their hands daily and should be held accountable to a high standard of ethical conduct.
-If no medics were prepared to facilitate the transplantation of trafficked organs, the whole chain involved in such crimes would immediately be ended (Stammers 2022).
+Medical staff as a whole, and doctors especially, have the lives of other people in their hands daily and should be held accountable to a high standard of ethical conduct.
+If no medics were prepared to facilitate the transplantation of trafficked organs, the whole chain involved in such crimes would immediately be ended (Stammers, 2022).
 The punishments for direct involvement by doctors should be commensurately high.
-The legal loopholes which encourage lighter sentences for clinicians in Nepal for example need to be closed and international pressure increased on those states such as China, which expect surgeons to participate in transplanting trafficked organs.
+The legal loopholes which encourage lighter sentences for clinicians in Nepal, for example, need to be closed and international pressure increased on those states such as China, which expect surgeons to participate in transplanting trafficked organs.

-Part of the education surrounding organ trafficking is about the nature of the crime and placing it on a continuum with transplant tourism and organ trading (Stammers 2019, 237–253).
-One of the reasons identified for the failure of Nepal’s legislation to curb organ trafficking was the desire to retain and indeed promote Nepal as a thriving centre for transplant tourism.
-(Gawronska 2021 5).
+Part of the education surrounding organ trafficking is about the nature of the crime and placing it on a continuum with transplant tourism and organ trading (Stammers, 2019: 237–53).
+One of the reasons identified for the failure of Nepal’s legislation to curb organ trafficking was the desire to retain and indeed promote Nepal as a thriving centre for transplant tourism (Gawronska, 2021: 5).

 Reducing the domestic need for organs

-Both the Madrid resolution on organ donation (2011, p.
-SS29–31) and the Declaration of Istanbul (Transplantation Society and International Society of Nephrology 2018 Principle 1) point out that reduction in domestic organ needs would minimize illegal organ removals.
-Such reduction can be attempted by both instituting public health programmes to reduce the incidence of conditions causing organ failure, especially diabetes and alcohol liver damage, and by maximizing the number of deceased and living donations.
-The Covid-19 pandemic however has badly hit the effectiveness of both of these.
+Both the Madrid Resolution on Organ Donation (2011: SS29–31) and the Declaration of Istanbul (Transplantation Society and International Society of Nephrology, 2018: Principle 1) point out that reduction in domestic organ needs would minimise illegal organ removals.
+Such reduction can be attempted by both instituting public health programmes to reduce the incidence of conditions causing organ failure, especially diabetes and alcohol liver damage, and by maximising the number of deceased and living donations.
+The COVID-19 pandemic, however, has badly hit the effectiveness of both of these.

-An increase in obesity has been widely noted during the pandemic and obesity is a major factor in the development of diabetes – one of the most common causes of kidney failure, thereby laying up a legacy of increasing need for kidneys for decades ahead.
-Covid-19 itself also causes both respiratory and renal failure leading to increased need for those lungs and kidneys.
-In terms of donation, Covid-19 reduced living donations in the UK to a third of pre-pandemic levels – a pattern repeated across the globe.
-The likely overall effect of the pandemic as global travel reopens is a large surge in organ trafficking (United Nations Office on Drugs and Crime 2020; Error!
-Hyperlink reference not valid.; Todres 2021)
+An increase in obesity has been widely noted during the pandemic and obesity is a major factor in the development of diabetes – one of the most common causes of kidney failure, thereby building up a legacy of increasing need for kidneys for decades ahead.
+COVID-19 itself also causes both respiratory and renal failure leading to increased need for those lungs and kidneys.
+In terms of donation, COVID-19 reduced living donations in the UK to a third of pre-pandemic levels – a pattern repeated across the globe.
+The likely overall effect of the pandemic as global travel reopens is a large surge in organ trafficking (Greenbaum et al, 2020; United Nations Office on Drugs and Crime, 2021 Error!
+Hyperlink reference not valid.Todres, 2021).

 Improving successful prosecution of the entire trafficking chain